 I took cues from actual wallpaper in my design.
 I have long adored this abstract Polynesian wallpaper goodness – and EVERYTHING – in this kitchen makeover from Emily Henderson.
 I also really liked this white and gold Farrow & Ball wall paper and, while I like the white on gold better, this seemed like a more approachable colorway for this project.

 I used an extra wide DecoColor acrylic paint marker in gold.
 I only needed one, with ink to spare.
 The color is a brassier (leans greenish) metallic with a reflective shine but no glitter.
-The walls in this room were already semi-gloss white to start with (Behr Plus Ultra in bright white) because this area is sort of part of the master bath.
+The walls in this room were already semi-gloss white to start with (Behr Plus Ultra in bright white).
 I’m sure drawing over a matte surface would give more grip, but the semi-gloss was completely do-able.

 I did a few practice rounds on some large cardboard sheets and expected that to be sufficient for a precision job, but it really wasn’t.
 The scale and the surface texture were all wrong.
 So the actual drawing on the wall part took some trial and error before I found a rhythm.
 You can see where I began on that back wall in the photo below.
 I still hadn’t found the right angle and pressure.
 The marker tip is big and blocky and you really need to slow down and press hard to get the best ink flow.
 Not great factors for the loose freehand I was anticipating.
 What ended up working best for me was making my pattern smaller, tighter and more linear for the cleanest lines and richest color.